Hollyjoycediehl/responsive-svg_peer-lesson/README.md

-# responsive-svg_peer-lesson
+# Experimental Project: Creating Responsive SVG Logos
-<b>This is an instructional repository on how to create a responsive svg using Adobe Illustrator and CSS</b>
+<b> This is an instructional repository on how to create a responsive svg using Adobe Illustrator and CSS </b>

+SVGs (scaleable vector graphics) can be used in place of other image file formats and enable graphics to have responsive abilities.
+This tutorial is focused on creating responsive svg logos that change format based on screen resolution.

+## Getting Started

-1. Open sample or personal logo file in Adobe Illustrator
+1. Download and open the sample logo file, <code>sample_logo.ai</code> in Adobe Illustrator.
-   * If you are using a personal logo, make sure to duplicate your file.
-One copy will be used to determine the tablet and mobile states of the logo; The other will be saved out as a svg.

-1. In the first document, replicate the logo twice and determine simplified versions for tablet and mobile
+1. Replicate the logo and determine simplified versions for tablet and mobile.
-    * You will not use these replications, but they will help you envision the different logo states needed.
+    * You will not use these replications, but they will help you envision the different logo states.
 ![Image of Step 2](https://github.com/JuliaSchantz/responsive-svg_peer-lesson/blob/main/Images/Step%202.png)

+1. Open a new copy of <code>sample_logo.ai</code>.
+You will eventually save this file out as the svg.

-1. Open the second, duplicate document and scale the artboard to tightly fit the logo.
+1. Scale the artboard to tightly fit the logo.
 Be careful not to cut off any edges.

 1. Group elements based on what you want to hide for the responsive versions determined in step 2.
 ![Image of Step 4](https://github.com/JuliaSchantz/responsive-svg_peer-lesson/blob/main/Images/Step%204.png)

+1. Rename the existing groups to be more specific.
+Specific group names will make it easier to work with the svg later on, since you will need toknow which layers you are hiding.

+* Group 1 > <code>single</code>
+* Group 2 > <code>hauer</code>
+* Group 3 > <code>tagline</code>

+## Exporting the File

-1. Go to:  File > Export as > Select Format: SVG > Export
+1. Go to:  File > Export as > Select Format: SVG > Export (save as <code>hauer-logo.svg</code>)
 1. Make sure you have these settings:

 ![Image of Step 4](https://github.com/JuliaSchantz/responsive-svg_peer-lesson/blob/main/Images/Step%206.png)